 All students will receive an agenda planner on the first day of school.
 These agendas may be used as an organizational tool to track homework, projects and upcoming assessments.
 The agenda may also serve as an important tool for regular communication between teachers and parents.
 Parents will review the agenda with their student when it is brought home.
 Students will also have access to Google Calendar as an organizational tool.

-Students are allowed to carry a school bag during the day.
+Students should carry a school bag during the day.
 The purpose of the bag is to keep belongings organized and to protect Chromebooks from damage.
 Please try to purchase a bag with a padded section for the Chromebook.
-Students will have the same locker as last year.
-They will be able to access lockers throughout the school day.
+In an effort to reduce heavy backpacks, please pack accordingly and sparingly.